 What are Adobe Data Feeds?

-Per Adobe, data feeds reflect "data that is collected from web sites, mobile apps, or is uploaded using web service APIs or data sources, is processed and stored in Adobe's Data Warehouse".
+Per Adobe, data feeds reflect "data collected from websites, mobile apps, or uploaded using web service APIs or data sources, is processed and stored in Adobe's Data Warehouse".
 The raw Adobe clickstream data forms the underlying data set that is used by the Adobe Analytics user interface.

 What is included in an Adobe Data Feed?

 Adobe delivers raw data to the customer in a batched manner on a recurring daily or hourly delivery schedule.
-Each Adobe data feed is comprised of raw data for a single report suite (RSID).
+Each Adobe data feed comprises raw data for a single report suite (RSID).
 The data deliverables consist of three file classes:

-- Lookup data: A TAR containing a number of files which contain supplemental data
+Lookup data: A TAR containing several files which contain supplemental data

 The delivery from Adobe typically is organized like this: